CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

       |                                                                                             |
       |                                                                                             long double
 ```
-fixed by changing in the line 1015 the %10.3f to a %10.3Lf, so that is has type long double (Lf).
+and was fixed by changing in the line 1015 the %10.3f to a %10.3Lf, so that is has type long double (Lf).

-error:
+This also appeared
 ```yaml
 pyLiBELa/src/pyMC.cpp: In constructor ‘MC::MC(Mol2*, PARSER*, WRITER*)’:
 pyLiBELa/src/pyMC.cpp:73:19: warning: format ‘%d’ expects argument of type ‘int’, but argument 3 has type ‘size_t’ {aka ‘long unsigned int’} [-Wformat=]